Smart "Predict, then Optimize": Introduction

 \setlist{nolistsep} Our contributions may be summarized as follows: \begin{enumerate}[leftmargin=*] \item We first formally define a new loss function, which we call the SPO loss, that measures the error in predicting the cost vector of a nominal optimization problem with linear, convex, or integer constraints.
 The loss corresponds to the suboptimality gap -- with respect to the true/historical cost vector -- due to implementing a possibly incorrect decision induced by the predicted cost vector.
 Unfortunately, the SPO loss function can be nonconvex and discontinuous in the predictions, implying that training ML models under the SPO loss may be challenging.

 \item Given the intractability of the SPO loss function, we develop a surrogate loss function which we call the SPO+ loss.
-This surrogate loss function is derived using a sequence of upper bounds motivated by duality theory, a data scaling approximation, and a first-order approximation.
-The resulting SPO+ loss function is convex in the predictions.
-Moreover, when training a linear model to predict the objective coefficients of a linear program, only a linear optimization problem needs be solved to minimize the SPO+ loss.
-We provide a general algorithm for minimizing the SPO+ loss which is based on stochastic gradient descent.
+This surrogate loss function is derived using a sequence of steps motivated by duality theory (Proposition \ref{alternative-rep}), a data scaling approximation, and a first-order approximation.
+The resulting SPO+ loss function is convex in the predictions (Proposition~\ref{prop:convex_ub}), which allows us to design an algorithm based on stochastic gradient descent for minimizing SPO+ loss (Proposition~\ref{prop:phi_subgrad}).
+Moreover, when training a linear regression model to predict the objective coefficients of a linear program, only a linear optimization problem needs be solved to minimize the SPO+ loss (Proposition~\ref{reformulation}).

 \item We prove a fundamental connection to classical machine learning under a very simple and special instance of our SPO framework.
-Namely, under this instance the SPO loss is exactly the 0-1 classification loss and the SPO+ loss is exactly the hinge loss.
+Namely, under this instance the SPO loss is exactly the 0-1 classification loss (Proposition \ref{binary1}) and the SPO+ loss is exactly the hinge loss (Proposition \ref{binary2}).
 The hinge loss is the basis of the popular SVM method and is a surrogate loss to approximately minimize the 0-1 loss, and thus our framework generalizes this concept to a very wide family of optimization problems with constraints.

-\item We prove a key consistency result of the SPO+ loss function, which further motivates its use.
-Namely, under full distributional knowledge, minimizing the SPO+ loss function is in fact equivalent to minimizing the SPO loss if two mild conditions hold: the distribution of the cost vector is continuous and symmetric about its mean.
-For example, these assumptions are satisfied by a Gaussian random variable. \textit{This consistency property is widely regarded as an essential property of any surrogate loss function across the statistics and machine learning literature.} For example, the famous hinge loss and logistic loss functions are consistent with the 0-1 classification loss.
+\item We prove a key consistency result of the SPO+ loss function (Theorem \ref{thm:main}, Proposition \ref{true_consistency}, Proposition \ref{spo_consistent}), which further motivates its use.
+Namely, under full distributional knowledge, minimizing the SPO+ loss function is in fact equivalent to minimizing the SPO loss if two mild conditions hold: the distribution of the cost vector (given the features) is continuous and symmetric about its mean.
+For example, these assumptions are satisfied by the standard Gaussian noise approximation. \textit{This consistency property is widely regarded as an essential property of any surrogate loss function across the statistics and machine learning literature.} For example, the famous hinge loss and logistic loss functions are consistent with the 0-1 classification loss.